seanpmaxwell/Typescript-Best-Practices/README.md

   - **Tip 2:** Keep class definitions clean.
 Logic that doesn't need `this` belongs in top-level FDs below the class.
   - **Tip 3:** If a class is large enough to have its own file, define an interface for it containing only the instance methods, and have the factor- methods return the interface type.
 Callers then depend on the interface rather than the concrete class, you can hide public members you don't want exposed, and mocks/alternate implementations slot in freely.
 Note: I prefix class-interfaces with `I`; the TypeScript team's own guidelines recommend against it, so treat that as a house convention rather than a rule.

+> If you want to visualize these points more, checkout this code snippet [OO with classes vs FFs]('./oo-classes-vs-FFs.ts').

 <a id="enums"></a>
 #### `Enums`